 Caring for a garden if you have one, or even a house plant, can also be very relaxing and good for wellbeing.
 According to The Royal Horticulture Society (RHS), having house plants helps improve our mood, reduce stress and increase productivity, among other benefits.

-A number of online resources can also help us think outside the box when it comes to surrounding ourselves with nature.
+Online resources can also help us think outside the box when it comes to surrounding ourselves with nature.
 Ever thought of growing vegetable scraps into a garden?
-This website provides a simple guide with tips anyone can follow!
+Simple Bites provides a straightforward guide with tips anyone can follow.

 Take advantage of technology

 We can use technology for viewing and listening to nature.
-Research shows that seeing pictures of natural scenes – when compared to those of urban built environments – can be “particularly effective in supporting relaxation and recovery after experiencing a stressful period” (1).
-Another study found that participants viewing slides of nature experienced an emotional lift in mood, while the reverse was true for those viewing urban scenes (8).
-We can learn from this research and take simple steps such as having images of nature around the house or using them as wallpaper on our electronic devices to increase our exposure to greenery.
+Research shows that seeing pictures of natural scenes – when compared to those of urban built environments – can be “particularly effective in supporting relaxation and recovery after experiencing a stressful period” .
+Another study found that participants viewing slides of nature experienced an emotional lift in mood, while the reverse was true for those viewing urban scenes .
+We can learn from this research and take simple steps such as having images of nature around the house or using them as baclgrounds on our electronic devices to increase our exposure to virtual greenery.

 (1) van den Berg, M. M. H. E., Maas, J., Muller, R., Braun, A., Kaandorp, W., van Lien, R., van Poppel, M. N. M., van Mechelen, W., & van den Berg, A. E. (2015).
 Autonomic Nervous System Responses to Viewing Green and Built Settings: Differentiating Between Sympathetic and Parasympathetic Activity.
 International Journal of Environmental Research and Public Health, 12(12), 15860–15874. https://doi.org/10.3390/ijerph121215026